Shimizu-Technology/crab_daddy_frontend/docs/web_push_integration.md

 # Web Push Notifications Integration Guide

-This document provides guidance on how to use web push notifications in the Hafaloha application.
+This document provides guidance on how to use web push notifications in the Crab Daddy application.

 ## Overview